dovecot/documentation/docs/core/plugins/mail_crypt.md

 :::

 This page assumes you are using configuring mail encryption from scratch with a recent version of Dovecot.
-If you are upgrading from an older version, see [[setting,mail_crypt_save_version]] for possible backwards compatibility issues.

 ## Settings